amberstar/State/Docs/Setup.md

 #How to set up a target to automatically generate model code every time you build your project.

-If you do not have State framework, or mogenerator installed do that first.
+If you do not have STState framework, or mogenerator installed do that first.

 1. In your Xcode project, select `file > new > target`, and under OS X select other.
 Choose "External Build System" and click next.